The Get Out of Debt Free Post

 - Build wealth.

 I highly recommend listening to Dave’s radio show or free 1 hour podcast for a few weeks.
-Then, check out The Total Money Makeover from the library and get started.
+Then, take a look at The Total Money Makeover: A Proven Plan for Financial Fitness.
 You can also check with a local church to see if Dave’s Financial Peace University is offered.
 This will be money well spent but you can do this without the class.

 I want to add two pre-baby steps to the plan.